simov/markdown-viewer/README.md

 ## Refresh Origin

 The extension synchronizes your preferences across all of your devices using Google Sync.
 The list of your allowed origins is being synced too.
-However, the actual permissions that you give using the Chrome's consent popup cannot be synced.
+However, the actual permissions that you grant using the Chrome's consent popup cannot be synced.

 In case you've recently added a new origin on one of your devices you'll have to explicitly allow it on your other devices.
-In this case additional **`refresh`** label will be present for each origin that needs to be _refreshed_.
+In this case additional **`refresh`** label will be shown for each origin that needs to be _refreshed_.
 This label is present **only** on those devices that needs to be _refreshed_.
 Expanding the origin will reveal additional `REFRESH` button:

 ![refresh-origin]